SigmaEval/SigmaEval/README.md

 ## Hello World

-Here is a minimal, complete example of how to use SigmaEval (run `pip install sigmaeval-framework` first):
+Here is a minimal, complete example of how to use SigmaEval.
+First, run `pip install sigmaeval-framework` and set an environment variable with an API key for your chosen model (e.g., `OPENAI_API_KEY`).

 ```python
 from sigmaeval import SigmaEval, ScenarioTest, assertions